Searching for the best thing to do in Penang? Even if you have been here multiple times, there’s always something new to see and do in vibrant Penang!

 1. Eat Penang Food

-Local food haunts like Chulia Street Night Market will satisfy your needs for a one-stop location with Penang street food!
+Local food haunts like Chulia Street Night Market (we personally prefer Kimberly Street) will satisfy your needs for a one-stop location with Penang street food!

 You’ll find many local favorites like lor bak, boiled octopus and char kway teow sold at the hawker stalls along this street.